On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity

-Figure \ref{fig:20} plots three velocity dispersions $\langle u^{2} \rangle $, $\langle u_{L}^{2} \rangle $, and $\langle u_{T}^{2} \rangle $ on different scale \textit{r} at \textit{z}=0.
-The initial increase of all three dispersions with \textit{r} for $r<r_{t} $ (pair of particles are more likely from same halos) is mostly due to the increase of velocity dispersion with halo size.
-With more pairs of particles from different halos for scale $r>r_{t} $, the velocity dispersions sharply decrease with \textit{r}.
-At some large scale \textit{r}, almost all pair of particles are from different halos, where velocity dispersions reach a plateau with $\langle u^{2} \rangle =3\langle u_{L}^{2} \rangle =3u^{2} $.
-The variation of $\langle u^{2} \rangle$ can be related to density correlation $\xi(r)$ through dynamic relations on large scale \citep[see][Eq.
-(113)]{Xu:2022-The-statistical-theory-of-3rd}
+Figure \ref{fig:20} plots three velocity dispersions $\langle u^{2} \rangle $, $\langle u_{L}^{2} \rangle$, and $\langle u_{T}^{2} \rangle $ on different scale \textit{r} at \textit{z}=0.
+The initial increase of the three dispersions with \textit{r} for $r<r_{t} $ (the pair of particles are more likely to be from the same haloes) is mostly due to the increase in the velocity dispersion with the size of the halo.
+With two particles forming a pair in Fig. \ref{fig:13} that are from different haloes on scale $r>r_{t}$, the velocity dispersions decrease sharply with \textit{r}.
+At some large scale \textit{r}, almost all pairs of particles are from different haloes, where velocity dispersions reach a plateau with $\langle u^{2} \rangle =3\langle u_{L}^{2} \rangle =3u^{2}$, where dispersion $u^2$ for all particles is listed in Table \ref{tab:2}.
+The variation of $\langle u^{2} \rangle$ can be related to the density correlation $\xi(r)$ through dynamic relations on large scales \citep[see ref.][Eq.
+(120)]{Xu:2024-On-the-statistical-theory-of-self-gravitating-high-order}